jayinvers/IT709/docs/Tutorials/15_dive_into_identity.md

 using Microsoft.EntityFrameworkCore;
 using Microsoft.Extensions.DependencyInjection;
 using Microsoft.AspNetCore.Identity;
-using Starter.Data;
+using MyBookShop.Data;
-using Starter.Models;
+using MyBookShop.Models.Entities;

-namespace Starter
+namespace MyBookShop
 {
     public static class SeedData
     {